-25.2.3 Basin scale, attractor radius
+25.2.4 Basin scale, attractor radius

 The first layout prompt (section 25.2) gives the current attractor radius, scaled according to the x-axis.
 In the example, (def 6) means 6% of 1/2 of the screen width.
 To alter the default basin radius controlling the scale of attractor basins, enter a new radius - allowing up to two places after the decimal point.
 The minimum radius allowed depends on the screen resolution and will correspond to a scale of one pixel.
-A small scale is somtimes required for basins with very long transients.
+A small scale is somtimes required for basins with very long transients, though this can be adjusted in section 25.2.2.

-25.2.4 Basin start position
+25.2.5 Basin start position

 To alter the default position of the first basin, enter return in section 25.2.
-The following top-right prompt is presented,

-'''

-start position, % offset from screen center x (def -70): y (def 50): (values shown are examples)
+The following top-right prompt is presented, start position, % offset from screen center x (def -70): y (def 50): (values shown are examples)

-'''

 Enter the new polar coordinates for the first basin, first x, then y.
 As shown in figure 25.1, the screen center is at 0,0 and the edges of the screen are as follows, left x = -100, right x = +100, top y = +100, bottom y = -100.
-A position outside the screen limits is permitted1, allowing, for example, the relevant part of a large basin to be displayed.
+A position outside the screen limits is permitted, allowing, for example, the relevant part of a large basin to be displayed.

-25.2.5 Show the field as successive basins FIELD-mode only
+25.2.6 Show the field as successive basins FIELD-mode only

-In FIELD-mode (but not for a range of n in section 8.1), a further option is presented (in the same window as section 25.2.4) to display each basin in the basin of attraction field one by one-successive single basins at the same start position.
+In FIELD-mode (but not for a range of n in section 8.1), a further option is presented (in the same window as section 25.2.5) to display each basin in the basin of attraction field one by one - successive single basins at the same start position.